UBC-MDS/DSCI-532_2025_18_canadian-house-prices/README.md

 ### How to Use the Dashboard

-- **Select a city or province** from the dropdown to view its real estate data.
+- **Select a city or province** from the dropdown to view real estate price trends.
 - **Adjust filters** for price range, number of bedrooms, and bathrooms to refine your search.
 - **Hover over visualizations** to see detailed insights.
 - **Use dynamic charts** to compare housing trends across different locations.